Quickstart

 Schema

 The schema defines the structure of a collection.
-Except for adding pre-defined fields and setting their attributes as demonstrated above, you have the option of enabling and disabling
+Except for adding pre-defined fields and setting their attributes as demonstrated above, you have the option of enabling or disabling

 -